agubelu/discord-bot-template/README.md

 # Discord bot template
 ## tl;dr
 This is a code template that will help you build a Discord bot in a quick and elegant way.
 You just have to tweak a few settings to your liking, add your commands, and you'll be ready to go.

 Adding new commands or temporal events is as simple as inheriting from an abstract class, which helps to keeping everything clean and simple.

+Check [example_command.py](https://github.com/agubelu/discord-bot-template/blob/master/commands/example_command.py) and [example_event.py](https://github.com/agubelu/discord-bot-template/blob/master/events/example_event.py) for an example on how to implement commands and events, or keep reading for more detailed info.

 ## Pre-requisites
 - Python >= 3.6 (though you can use 3.5 if you remove the [f-strings](https://docs.python.org/3/whatsnew/3.6.html#whatsnew36-pep498))
 - You need to [register your bot and get a Discord API token](https://discordapp.com/developers/applications/me).